-9. Conclusion
+Conclusion

 Addressing practitioners' lack of motivation to adopt agile practices remains a challenge.
-Many authors have proposed gamification solutions, but research still lacks empirical validation.
+Many authors proposed gamification solutions, but research still lacks empirical validation.
 We developed a gamification solution as a Jira Software app to increase practitioners' motivation in adopting Scrum practices, which is being demonstrated in a company that manages its software development processes using this tool.

 A comparison of data from a baseline and a field studies, extracted based on metrics defined in the proposal, suggest that results slightly improved after using the proposal.
 Gamification results revealed three different players' clusters, for which specific game elements should be defined.
-Some improvement opportunities have been identified in this study during the interviews.
+Some improvement opportunities have been identified in this study, with the help of the team's Scrum Master.
 After implemented, these enhancements can increase the potential of the proposal, which do not seem to be challenging enough.
 Additionally, the long-term effect of gamification should be addressed.

-These results can be of interest not only to researchers in this field, but also to organizations who are looking forward to increasing their workers' motivation in applying Scrum techniques.
-In the future, the proposal will be improved based on the results presented in this paper and tested again with this and other teams.
-An in-depth statistical study of the baseline dataset (e.g., finding correlations between the issue type and resolution rate) could reveal important insights about this team's Scrum practices.
+Currently, we are interviewing other team members to gather insights from the whole team.
+In the future, the proposal will be improved based on the results presented in this paper, and tested again with this and other teams.
+An in-depth statistical study of the baseline dataset could reveal important insights about this team's Scrum practices.